International Deposited Students

 The Office of International Student & Scholar Services (ISSS) is your primary resource as you start classes at the University of Denver.
 Review these pages as you prepare for arrival on campus:

-If you are a non-native English speaker, you are required to take the English Language Proficiency Assessment (ELPA) if you have not completed 30 semester credits at an English-speaking institution.
-This test will determine your placement in English Language courses within the LAUNCH curriculum.
+If you are a non-native English speaker, you are required to take English Language courses within the LAUNCH curriculum.
 These courses will count towards your degree at DU and will also help you acclimate to learning and studying in the United States.
+Placement in these courses is be based on your submitted English proficiency scores (TOEFL, IELTS, or CAE) or the results of the English Language Placement Exam (ELPA).

 You should fill out your housing application as soon as possible after committing to DU.
 You can do this using your PioneerWeb login.
 We have several on-campus housing options, with amenities to help you feel at home during your time in a new country.
 Fall Quarter international student residence hall move-in day will be Wednesday, August 28, 2019.